rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/ChilliTomatilloSalsa.rst

 Notes
 -----

-To make this salsa spicier, reserve and add the jalapeño seeds to the blender before processing.
+To make this salsa spicier, reserve and add the jalapeno seeds to the blender before processing.